renzomonteadora/renzomonteadora.github.io/_posts/2024-07-11-01 Spanning Tree Protocol.md

 >- time interval that BPDU is being advertised (default value is ***2 seconds***).
 >
 >**Max Age**
->- maximum time that a bridge port saves the BPDU information.
+>- maximum time that a bridge saves the BPDU information.
 >- **802.1D (STP)** = default value is 10 × Hello Timer = 20 seconds
 >- **802.1W (RSTP)** = default value is 6 seconds
 >